Master-64/Shrek-2.2/README.md

 # How to help contribute to the project
-If you think you're capable of creating content for Shrek 2.2, whether it be maps, graphics, sounds or scripts. you are needed!
+If you think you're capable of creating content for Shrek 2.2, whether it be maps, graphics, sounds, scripts or animations, you are needed!
 You can get started by download GitHub Desktop, then cloning this repository with the software.
 From this point, you can modify the game however you like, then you can submit a pull request with your code changes, which can then be reviewed and then pushed into the main branch for Shrek 2.2, therefore adding it to the project.
 If you are unsure how to help but want to help, please contact Master_64 in the Shrekciety Discord: https://discord.com/invite/0VEIly8qa8WUZAzV

 If you do not want to modify game files but you still want to provide suggestions for how Shrek 2.2 could be improved, please fill out feature suggestions or bug reports seen on the issue board!